New Cafe Opens in the Library

-A gift from Tech benefactor David Brule of Iron Mountain--recently a member of Michigan Tech's Board of Control--jump-started the cafe.
+A gift from Tech benefactor David Brule of Iron Mountain--recently a member of Michigan Tech's Board of Trustees--jump-started the cafe.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.